 Update: A lot has happened since The Stadium Tour announcement and when this article was posted.
 The tour has now been postponed until 2021.
-(You can view multiple ticket purchase options for the new dates here.)
+(You can view multiple ticket purchase options for all the new dates and more here.)

 In the meantime, thoughts and tour suggestions in the original article below still apply.
 Enjoy the read!